 I am a historian of modern Germany and modern East Africa.
-My research explores ideas about space and history in the late nineteenth and twentieth century.
-I analyze history and geography as repertoires of power and domination in the relationship between Europe and Africa.
+My research explores ideas about history and space in the nineteenth and twentieth centuries.
+I analyze history and geography as repertoires of power in the relationship between Europe and Africa.
 I explore the creation of historical narratives for political projects, how people have constructed the past to create the present.

-My next project looks at the historiography of the German colonial period in mainland Tanzania as an aspect of Cold War diplomacy for Tanzania, West Germany, and East Germany.
-I explore the ways in which the three nations formulated historical narratives to cast themselves in a positive light and position themselves internationally between the 1960s and 1980s.
-Each tried to show it had more fully overcome colonialism and was fighting for the rights of oppressed peoples against imperialism in the contemporary world.
+My next project looks at the historiography of the German colonial period in mainland Tanzania as an aspect of Cold War diplomacy and domestic politics for Tanzania, West Germany, and East Germany.
+I explore the ways in which historians and political leaders in the three nations formulated historical narratives to position themselves internationally and overcome their domestic opponents from the 1950s through the 1980s.
+Each tried to show it had more fully overcome colonialism and was doing more for the rights of oppressed peoples against imperialism in the contemporary world.
 Greater attention to historiographical “battles” helps us better understand the functioning of the Cold War outside the bipolar struggle between the United States and Soviet Union or active conflicts in the Third World.